svpatro/dotnet_react/README.md

 # dotnet_react

 Uses the Model-View-Controller (MVP) design pattern.
+Each heading and subheading relates to a project and folder, respectively.

 ## API